ngrx/platform/projects/ngrx.io/content/guide/schematics/feature.md

   - Alias: `-r`
   - Type: `string`

-Add flag to specify if API Success and Failure `actions`, `effects` and `reducers` should be added to feature.
+Specifies if api success and failure `actions`, `reducer`, and `effects` should be generated as part of this feature.

 - `--api`
   - Alias: `-a`